con1980/instacart_python/README.md

 [github repository](https://gist.github.com/jeremystan/c3b39d947d9b88b3ccff3147dbcf6c6b)

 Note: The customer.csv data set was created for the purpose of this project.</br >
-&emsp;Since data privacy must be protected the real-life data is of course not shared by INSTACART.
+&emsp;&emsp;Since data privacy must be protected the real-life data is of course not shared by INSTACART.

 # Tools